Let’s face it: most women entrepreneurs don’t have great boundaries, but they really know about how creating paycheck stubs for their business.

 If you answered yes, or even “occasionally,” to this question, then you have some boundaries issues involving your niche.
 Your niche is not only essential in the marketplace (it’s key to you standing out, calling in the right clients and making money), it’s also key for your own boundaries.

-Your niche clarifies who you work with and what you help those people with.
+Your niche clarifies who you work with and what exactly you help those people with.
 Inherently, it also shows you who you DON’T work with and what kinds of work you DON’T do.

 So if you find yourself unhappy with your clients and the type of work you’re doing, it’s time to tighten up your niche boundary.
 It’s time to let go of clients who don’t light you up and totally appreciate you.
 And it’s time to stop doing work that isn’t in your genius zone.
 Even if you’re good at it!

 Now, look, if you are making all your money from people and projects you don’t really like, I’m not going to say quit it all cold turkey, as that would be financially irresponsible.
 But clarify your niche, and let it be your north star.
 Find new clients who do fit inside your niche, and slowly start letting go of all the old ones as you create the NEW version of your business (the one that has really good boundaries).
+Aside from handling your business, you can also make money by finding out the secrets instilled in articles like Invest Diva scam.

 2. Do you ever feel like you should be earning more money than you are?
 Or that a client needs to be paying you way more for the amount of work you’re doing for them?
 Ever feel bitter after completing some work because the client isn’t paying you enough?